 We in London having been in "Tier 2" (high risk) for a week or so, the whole of England is now due to be in lockdown for November, only allowed out for essentials including work and food.
-This time, schools (and colleges and unis) stay open.
+This time, schools (and colleges and universities) stay open.

 2020-12-20: Tier 4